edahelsinki/xiplot/docs/user_guide/plugin.md

 3. Run &chi;iplot normally with `python3 -m xiplot` and you are able to download the loaded data into the data file with your new extension.

-## Package: Add a html component to the global layout
+## Add a html component to the global layout

 A plugin package for adding new html component to the global layout on &chi;iplot. ([example](../../test_plugin/xiplot_test_plugin/__init__.py#L20-L31))